wmbenedetto/turbine.js/README.md

 The workflow is the jet fuel that powers Turbine.
 It tells your app what to do, and where to go next after doing it.

-Since workflows are a whole topic unto themselves, see the [Building a workflow](#building-a-workflow) section for more details.
+Since workflows are a whole topic unto themselves, see the [Elements of a workflow](#elements-of-a-workflow) section for more details.

 ---